W4RH4WK/Debloat-Windows-10/README.md

 1. Install all available updates for your system.
 2. Edit the scripts to fit your need.
-3. Run the edited scripts.
+3. Run the edited scripts (recommended order)
     1. `fix-privacy-settings.ps1`
     2. `disable-scheduled-tasks.ps1`
     3. `disable-windows-features.ps1`